-The Project Region,6 which includes the sub-basins shown in Figure 3.1.2-2, encompasses two different climate terrains.
+The Project Region, 5 which includes the sub-basins shown in Figure 3.1.2-2, encompasses two different climate terrains.
 One typifies the high Sierra climates of the eastern Project Region, and the other typifies the Central Valley lowlands in the western Project Region.
 The transition zone in between these two climate terrains shares characteristics of each of these terrains.
 The lower elevation areas, west and south of New Bullards Bar Reservoir, experience hot, dry summers and cool winters with substantial rainfall, but no appreciable snowfall.
 The higher elevation areas constitute much of the North, Middle and South Yuba river watersheds, and are characterized by significant winter snowfall accumulation at elevations over 4,000 to 5,000 ft.
 The snowpack then melts during the spring and early summer months, eventually giving way to warm, dry summers.
-Areas of moderate elevation and low-elevation climate: predominantly rainy winters with heavier precipitation than low-elevation areas, occasional snowfall with short-lived accumulation, and the ubiquitous warm, dry summers.
+Areas of moderate elevation (i.e., between 500 and 4,000 ft) in the Project Region experience a mélange of the high-elevation and low-elevation climate: predominantly rainy winters with heavier precipitation than low-elevation areas, occasional snowfall with short-lived accumulation, and the ubiquitous warm, dry summers.
 Overall, the climate within the Project Region has the typical characteristics of a mixed-elevation Mediterranean climate.